carloshkayser/data-pipeline-with-apache-kafka/slides/presentation.md

 ---

-# Apache Spark Structured Streaming
+# Apache Spark Structured Streaming Basics

 - Structured Streaming is a scalable and fault-tolerant stream processing engine
 - It provides an unified batch and streaming API that enables us to interact with data published to Kafka as a DataFrame